suriyadeepan/suriyadeepan.github.io/_posts/2016-12-31-practical-seq2seq.markdown

 **How to choose the vocabulary?**

 It makes sense to have a vocabulary of the most frequent words.
 But how to choose the size of vocabulary?
 I have plotted the frequency vs words (most frequent to least frequent).
 I have chosen a vocabulary that covers most the area under the curve.
-Any word not in the vocabulary will be replace with the UNK="unk" token.
+Any word not in the vocabulary will be replaced with the UNK token.

 ![](/img/seq2seq/freqdist.png)